Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## ENB looks weird until opening and closing the map

 > A: Known issue.
 Don't know the cause.
 Open and close the map when you start the game.

+## Autumn has terrible green snow grass

+> A: I know, it bothers me a lot.
+I need to redo grass cache and DynDOLOD to fix this.